-There are many reasons to make a move from unsustainable fossil fuels to alternative and renewable energy sources like solar power and wind power.
-These are sustainable energy sources, while fossil fuels will eventually run out; there is the argument over climate change caused by fossil fuels; but what not many realize is that there is another important reason to turn to alternative energy sources: asbestos.
+There are many reasons for consumers to move from unsustainable fossil fuels to alternative and renewable energy sources like solar power and wind power.
+Renewable energy sources are sustainable.
+Fossil fuels will eventually run out.
+Also, research and scientists agree fossil fuels contribute to climate change.
+However, there is another important reason to make the switch to alternative energy.
+That reason is asbestos.

 Asbestos: A Brief History

-Asbestos is a mineral that was used heavily in past decades in several industries.
-It can be mined from the ground and is made up of tiny fibers that easily break free from the larger mineral.
-Asbestos has unique properties that made it so popular in industries ranging from construction to oil production: it is lightweight, strong, fire-resistant, heat-resistant, and it resists most chemical reactions and electricity.
+Asbestos was used heavily in several industries.
+It can be mined from the ground and is made up of tiny fibers.
+Asbestos has unique properties that made it useful in industries ranging from construction to oil production. lightweight, strong, fire and heat resistant, as well as its resistance to most chemical reactions and electricity, made asbestos invaluable.

-Unfortunately, it was eventually discovered that inhaling or consuming the fibers of asbestos could cause tissue damage and serious illness.
-Workers, homeowners, and even residents living near facilities using asbestos were all put at risk of inhaling these fibers and getting sick with asbestosis or the deadly cancer called mesothelioma.
-The tiny fibers of asbestos often break free and become part of the dust in the air and on surfaces.
-When someone inhales those fibers they lodge in tissues instead of passing through the body.
-Over time the fibers cause damage to cells that can lead to these serious diseases.
+Unfortunately, research discovered inhaling or consuming tiny asbestos fiber could cause tissue damage and serious illness.
+Workers, homeowners, and residents living near facilities using asbestos were all at risk of inhaling these fibers.
+Inhalation increased the chance of contracting asbestosis or the deadly cancer called mesothelioma.
+The tiny fibers of asbestos often break free and become part of the dust that floats in the air and settles on surfaces.
+Once inhaled, asbestos fibers lodge in tissues.
+Once lodges, those fibers remain there rather than passing out of the body.
+Over time the fibers damage cells, leading to these serious diseases.

 Asbestos and Fossil Fuels

-Oil refineries are large-scale facilities that process the oil that comes out of the ground, often the ocean floor, producing oil, petroleum, and gas.
-These facilities, like power plants, require insulation to prevent heat loss and fires.
-Many refineries in the U.S. were built at a time when asbestos was still used.
-The miles of pipes carrying oil are insulated with asbestos in many refineries, as are the roofing materials, flooring, and other parts of these buildings.
-Workers that have to maintain and repair them are often put at risk of being exposed to asbestos.
+Refineries are large-scale facilities that process the crude oil, turning it into usable oil, petroleum, and gas.
+These facilities, like power plants, require insulation to prevent heat loss and fire.
+Many of the refineries in the U.S. were built before asbestos was regulated.
+Asbestos insulates miles of pipes carrying oil in many refineries, as are the roofing materials, flooring, and other parts of these buildings.
+Workers that maintain and repair these facilities are often risk asbestos exposure.

 Mining coal is a dangerous job in many ways.
-Explosions, mine collapses, and inhalation of dangerous gases are all possible in a coal mine and put workers at risk.
-These workers also face the dangers of asbestos exposure.
+Workers are at risk of experiencing explosions or mine collapses.
+E These workers also face the dangers of asbestos exposure.
 Asbestos may be a part of the equipment used in coal mining, but it is also potentially a contaminant in mines.
 There are many natural deposits of asbestos throughout the world and these put miners at risk of exposing the mineral and accidentally inhaling the fibers.

-It isn’t just the workers in the fossil fuel industry that are at risk of asbestos exposure; residents living near these facilities are also at risk.
-Asbestos, when not properly contained, can contaminate the air, soil, and water around mines, refineries, and power plants.
-Residents may end up with asbestos in the air they breathe and the water they drink, putting them at risk for mesothelioma and other illnesses.
+It isn’t just the workers in the fossil fuel industry that are at risk of asbestos exposure.
+Residents living near these facilities are also at risk.
+Asbestos, when not properly contained, can contaminate the air, soil, and water near mines, refineries, and power plants.
+Asbestos fibers in the environment can put them at risk for developing mesothelioma and other illnesses.

 Green Homes with Alternative Energy Eliminate Asbestos

-More people are turning to alternative energy sources and green materials for their homes and this means that asbestos is being pushed out of homes, making them much safer.
-For example, traditional roofing materials often contain asbestos to insulate the home and protect against fire.
-Replacing these materials with solar panels not only provides an alternative energy source, but also removes any traces of asbestos roofing in the process.
+More people are turning to alternative energy sources and green materials for their homes.
+Replacing these common asbestos-containing materials, such as insulation and roofing materials makes homes safer for consumers.
+Also, the growing trend of replacing common roofing materials with solar panels not only provides an alternative energy source, but also removes traces of asbestos in the process.

-Insulation is also crucial in homes and other businesses, for making them green.
-Insulation helps keep heat in or out, depending on the season, and reduces the need to rely on heating or cooling.
-In the past, a lot of insulation included asbestos, but homeowners are beginning to replace that harmful insulation with more sustainable, less toxic materials that insulate just as well, if not better.
-These include polyurethane foams and even cotton from recycled clothing.
+Insulation is also crucial in buildings, whether in homes or businesses.
+Insulation helps keep heat in or out, depending on the season, reducing the need for energy consumption on heating or cooling.
+In the past, insulation often contained asbestos.
+In recent years, homeowners began to replace asbestos insulation with more sustainable, less toxic materials that still insulate effectively.
+These new materials include polyurethane foams and cotton from recycled clothing.

-Turning to alternative sources of energy is an important trend and one that will have many consequences, mostly positive.
-While some people fear the loss of jobs that comes with no longer relying on fossil fuels, the benefits largely outweigh the downsides.
+Turning to alternative sources of energy is an important trend that will have many positive consequences.
 Eliminating asbestos from our lives is one of those important benefits.
-Thousands of people have died because of being around asbestos, many in a painful death caused by mesothelioma.
-With more alternative energy and fewer coal mines, traditional power plants, oil refineries, and old building materials in homes, we will all be safer from the harm caused by asbestos.
+Thousands of people have died due to asbestos exposure, many in a painful death caused by mesothelioma.
+With more alternative energy and fewer coal mines, power plants, oil refineries, as well as a reduction in toxic building materials, we will be safer from the harm caused by asbestos.

 Get Your FREE Resources Sent Overnight